-Thorium laser car, yeah, right November 11, 2013Posted by Maury Markowitz in Uncategorized.
+Thorium laser car.
+Yeah, right.
+November 11, 2013Posted by Maury Markowitz in balonium.

 Well apparently not, because the entire technosphere was blogrolling a story about a thorium powered car that never needs fuel, ever!